Magnolia schiedeana

 Magnolia schiedeana is a species of flowering plant in the family Magnoliaceae.
 It is endemic to Mexico, where it occurs along the slopes of the Gulf of Mexico.

 Description

 Magnolia schiedeana is a tree growing up to 25 meters tall.
 It flowers from April to June.

 Range and habitat

 Magnolia schiedeana is native to the southern Sierra Madre Oriental in eastern Mexico, in the states of Hidalgo, Puebla, and Veracruz.
-It is knowns from about 14 scattered populations including Acatlán, Veracruz and the La Cortadura cloud forest of Coatepec, Veracruz.
+It is known from about 14 scattered populations including Acatlán, Veracruz and the La Cortadura cloud forest of Coatepec, Veracruz.
 The species' estimated potential forest distribution is 17,411 km2.

-It is native to cloud forests between 1,200 to 2,100 meters elevation, and is associated with oaks.
+It is native to cloud forests between 1,200 and 2,100 meters elevation, and is associated with oaks.
 In the cloud forest of Eloxochitlán, Hidalgo, M. schiedeana ranges from 1,400 to 2,210 meters elevation, and below 1700 meters it is an important canopy tree, growing 20 meters high in association with oaks.